 See?
 Why would we need to tell you anything when it’s all right there in the name?

-Trivia: Star Mike Myers threatened to quit the production over quibbles about swapping the song out for something by the more contemporary Guns N’ Roses.
+Trivia: Star Mike Myers threatened to quit production of Wayne’s World over quibbles about swapping the song out for the now-iconic car scene for something by the more contemporary Guns N’ Roses.

 #3 Elvis Presley – Suspicious Minds

-Streams (Spotify): 347 Million
+Streams (Spotify): 405.9 Million

-‘Suspicious Minds’ was actually first written and released to commercial indifference in 1968 by Mark James, a hitmaker based in Elvis’ hometown of Memphis, Tennessee,who was also responsible for ‘Always on My Mind.’
-The next year, during sessions at the American Sound Studio which ultimately resulted in the album ‘From Elvis in Memphis,.
-James played the song for Presley, who thought it might make a hit and quickly recorded a version of his own.
+“Suspicious Minds” was actually written by Mark James, a hitmaker based in Elvis’s hometown of Memphis, Tennessee.
+(James was also responsible for another of Elvis’s signature pieces, “Always on My Mind”.)
+It was released to commercial indifference in 1968.
+The next year, during sessions at the American Sound Studio, which resulted in the album From Elvis in Memphis, James played the song for Presley, who thought it might make a hit and quickly recorded a version of his own.
 The song debuted at the Las Vegas International Hotel before being released as a single a few weeks later.
-It is a mark of Presley’s uniqueness as a performer that he transformed what could well have been seen as a straightforward maudlin ballad into a bona fide classic.
+It is a mark of Presley’s singularity as a performer that he could transform a straightforward maudlin ballad into a bona fide classic.

 Trivia: The song’s distinctive fade-out and fade-in around the three-and-a-half-minute mark was due to a disgruntled producer tampering with the tape.
 Elvis famously incorporated the fade into his live performances.